al-caveman/cavemancms/content_raw/corona_economy/article.md

 right.
 Here is how:

-* Economies reliant on luxury (e.g. tourism, fancy cars, etc) are net-negative as per my _perfecct money_ theory, and logic dictates that _asymptotically_ as such is doomed to be net-negative in the long run (sooner or later).
+* Economies reliant on luxury (e.g. tourism, fancy cars, etc) are net-negative as per my _perfect money_ theory, and logic dictates that _asymptotically_ as such is doomed to be net-negative in the long run (sooner or later).
   These economies are also attacked most by coronavirus!
 * Economies reliant on practically useful things (practical food, practical